The Maritime Heritage Project with News of Ships, Captains and Passengers into San Francisco.

 When Napoleon invaded the Iberian peninsula, King Fernando VII allowed the trade of the colonies with other nations in order to avoid the loss of commercial transactions.

-Buenos Aires from the sea.
 After the revolution of May 25th 1810, Mariano Moreno, a visionary, marked the mouth of the "riachuelo" (brook) with buoys, ordered the repair of the docks, and afterwards the canalization and cleaning of the river.
-On August 22nd 1821 a Port Development Act (Ley de Promoción portuaria) was passed.
+On August 22nd 1821 a Port Development Act (Ley de Promocion portuaria) was passed.

 The first ships rounding the Horn for San Francisco's gold fields used Buenos Aires as a stopping place for food and water.
 By 1855 a passenger dock was opened at the "Bajo de la Merced," and, because the port of Buenos Aires was becoming so important, a Customs House was built beside the old fort.